 Who can submit a nomination?

 Anyone can make a nomination.
-We are delighted to receive nominations from engaged Canadians who enjoy and take an interest in Canada's performing arts.
+We are delighted to receive nominations from anyone around the world who enjoys and take an interest in Canada's performing artists.

 How do I make a nomination?

-A complete nomination must be submitted to the Foundation on or before the deadline by mail, email or fax.
-If submitting your nomination by email, please forward all required documents as attachments with your cover message by the deadline date.
+A complete nomination must be submitted to the Foundation by completing the online form, by mail, email or fax.
+If submitting your nomination by email, please forward all required documents as attachments with your cover message.
 A complete nomination package consists of three parts:

 -

 The nomination form.
 You must fully complete the proper nomination form and include it in your package.
-If you do not have the phone number for the nominee, please leave the line blank.
-The nomination form also includes a declaration confirming that both the nominator and nominee meet the eligibility criteria and that the information contained in the nomination form is accurate.
+If you do not have contact information for the nominee, please leave the line blank.

 -